netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 ## <a name="deployment-options">Deployment Options</a>

 In an Istio service mesh, you can use Citrix ADC as an Ingress Gateway, Egress Gateway, and/or sidecar proxy in the data plane.
-You can also use Citrix ADC as an Ingress and/or Egress Gateway for services deployed with or without sidecar (sidecar can be Citrix ADC CPX or Envoy).
+You can also use Citrix ADC as an Ingress and/or Egress Gateway for services deployed with or without sidecar (sidecar can be Citrix CPX or Envoy).
 The following table provides information about the working combinations of Citrix ADC and Envoy proxy.

 | Ingress Gateway | Sidecar Proxy | Egress Gateway| Supported |
 |-----------------|---------------|---------------|-----------|